delight-im/Knowledge/Fraud and Scams.md

      * for updates/corrections that must be made to an existing entry (resulting the victim signing the document)
  * Pig-in-a-poke (information asymmetry)
    * the victim thinks they are buying a "pig" when they are actually buying a "cat" hidden in the bag

+## Online

+ * It is [ridiculously easy](http://fusion.net/story/191773/i-created-a-fake-business-and-fooled-thousands-of-people-into-thinking-it-was-real/) to buy fake reviews, likes and followers online.
+Be suspicious.